Making Your Data Open: Preserve and Share

-Data repositories ensure a persistent location where the data file(s) and associated documentation (i.e., metadata) can be archived and preserved.
+Data repositories ensure a persistent location where the data file(s) and associated documentation (i.e., metadata) are preserved and available to share.

-Regardless of the route you choose, make sure the repository will provide a persistent identifier or DOI (Digital Object Identifier), which provides a unique identifier and helps others to easily locate your files.
+Regardless of the route you choose, make sure the repository will provide a persistent identifier or DOI (Digital Object Identifier) that can be shared to allow others to access these files.
 Unlike a URL, which can be unstable and make lead to broken links over time, a DOI will never change.

 Scenario – Data persistence

 Marija published an article in the journal Conservation Biology and referenced related data sources and a database with citations that could be downloaded from her institutional faculty page.
 This worked until Marija left that university and the faculty page was disabled.
-Subsequently, if readers sought the related data to the article in Conservation Biology they were now directed to an “Access forbidden” page meaning any data or related sources to the article could not be found.
+Now when readers tried to download the files referenced in the Conservation Biology article they were directed to an “Access forbidden” page, meaning any data or related sources to the article could not be found.

 If the institution had its own data repository Marija could deposit that data and related files there.
 This would provide a persistent DOI, meaning Marija’s data should be accessible for a long time no matter where she is based.